BhaskarBaddam/DevOps/k8s-commands.md

 ```
 ## K8S Service
 ### What if no service ?
-When a pod restarts, because of auto-healing capability new pods is generated and it's IP will change.
+When a pod restarts, because of auto-healing capability new pods are generated and it's IP will change.
 So, it is difficult to point client to pod IPs.
 ### With Service
 Service can as load balanacer to the pods.
-Instead of accessing pods, we can access service and it points the group of pods behind it.
+Instead of accessing pods, we can access service and it points the group of pods behind it.\
-Service will group the pods based on labels & selectors and not using pod IPs.
+Service will group the pods based on **labels & selectors** and not using pod IPs.
 This way it will eliminate dependency on IPs.
 ### Advantages of Service
 1. Load Balancing
 2. Service Discovery